Bankruptcy in Italy - Get in Touch with our Lawyers

 What is the role of the bankruptcy receiver?

 Bankruptcy receiver is a public officer who can be an expert accountant or lawyer with experience in the field.
 He/she has the role of supervisor in bankruptcy proceedings in Italy.
-Moreover, he/she deals with the review of claims submitted by creditors, analyzes and disposes of the company's assets, prepares a list of debtors' responsibilities, which he/she submits to the court.
+Moreover, he/she deals with the review of claims submitted by creditors, analyzes and disposes of the company’s assets, and prepares a list of debtors’ responsibilities, which he/she submits to the court.

 The bankruptcy receiver is also the one who can put a seal on the assets and who can deal with the liquidation of the company, according to the law.